vstakhov/libucl/doc/api.md

 Libucl is a parser and `C` API to parse and generate `ucl` objects.
 Libucl consist of several groups of functions:

 ### Parser functions
-Used to parse `ucl` files and provide interface to extract `ucl` object
+Used to parse `ucl` files and provide interface to extract `ucl` object.
+Currently, `libucl` can parse only full `ucl` documents, for instance, it is impossible to parse a part of document and therefore it is impossible to use `libucl` as a streaming parser.
+In future, this limitation can be removed.

 ### Emitting functions
 Convert `ucl` objects to some textual or binary representation.
+Currently, libucl supports the following exports:

+- `JSON` - valid json format (can possibly loose some original data, such as implicit arrays)
+- `Config` - human-readable configuration format (losseless)
+- `YAML` - embedded yaml format (has the same limitations as `json` output)

 ### Conversion functions
-Help to convert `ucl` objects to C types
+Help to convert `ucl` objects to C types.
+These functions are used to convert `ucl_object_t` to C primitive types, such as numbers, strings or boolean values.

 ### Generation functions
-Allow creating of `ucl` objects from C types
+Allow creating of `ucl` objects from C types and creating of complex `ucl` objects, such as hashes or arrays from primitive `ucl` objects, such as numbers or strings.

 ### Iteration functions
-Iterate over `ucl` objects
+Iterate over `ucl` complex objects or over a chain of values, for example when a key in an object has multiple values (that can be treated as implicit array or implicit consolidation).

 ### Utility functions
-Provide basic utilities to manage `ucl` objects
+Provide basic utilities to manage `ucl` objects: creating, removing, retaining and releasing reference count and so on.

 # Parser functions